aniking094/bancute/README.md

-# bancute
+# ban cute

-#this file is to ban all cute beings from around the world
+this file is to ban all cute beings from around the world